khmomtech/dhlapi/README.md

 Controllers
 ==========

 Here are all routes to call the API.
-You can enter the followind command to see the available routes:
+You can enter the following command to see the available routes:

     php app/console router:debug